emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

 }
 ```

 `P`, the generic type, is constrained to types that implement `AsRef<Path>`.
 This is because that is the only interface necessary to convert either of Rust's path types (`PathBuf` and `Path`) into a string.
-This code will also work on any other type which implements `AsRef<Path>`, from any library.
+This code will also work on any other type which implements `AsRef<Path>` from any library.

 This kind of trait behaviour lets you implement code which feels like it's part of the standard library in quality and behaviour.
 The best part is that the new code you wrote won't just feel like it's part of the standard library, it will interoperate with it flawlessly.